adeshpande3/March-Madness-ML/README.md

-# March-Madness-2018
+# March-Madness-ML

-Applying machine learning to March Madness (Round 2).
+Applying machine learning to March Madness.
 Check out my first repo [here](https://github.com/adeshpande3/March-Madness-2017) and my associated [blog post](https://adeshpande3.github.io/adeshpande3.github.io/Applying-Machine-Learning-to-March-Madness).
+I've tried to make this repository extensible enough so that I can use it from year to year.

 ## Overview